 Oil and Vinegar to Taste

 Black pepper to taste

 Instructions: Prepare, clean, turn in flour, and salt and fry the fish.
-Finely crush pepper, cumin, coriander seed, oregano, rue and garlic; moisten with vinegar, a carrot, honey, oil, Defritum and Liquamen.
-Pour in sauce pan, place on fire.
+Finely crush pepper, cumin, coriander seed, oregano, rue, and garlic; moisten with vinegar, a carrot, honey, oil, Defritum, and Liquamen.
+Pour in the saucepan, place on fire.
 When simmering, pour over the fried fish, sprinkle with pepper, and serve.
 (Read here for more recipes like this.)